 - riding on the wrong side of the road

 Whichever party failed to follow the law is likely to be held liable.
-In some motor vehicle crash cases, both the driver and the cyclist can be at fault, which can complicate liability.
+In some motor vehicle crash cases, both the driver and the injured cyclist can be at fault, which can complicate liability.

 State law may determine who is legally responsible, as well as the rules of comparative negligence.
 The court may decide to split the responsibility of the accident, which means it’s helpful to hire a bike accident attorney to ensure your side is well represented.